toakenshield/fibaro-hc2/README.md

 -- CHANGELOG
 -- 1.0 - Scene is brand new

-Simple LUA Scheduler with power check
+SIMPLE LUA SCHEDULER WITH POWER CHECK
 -- SCENE FUNCTION
 -- This is a basic scene that turns device(s) on or off on a schedule.
 -- If CONTROL is "Off" then this scene is not active till CONTROL is "On"